-The right strategic sourcing leads to the right buying decisions, which directly impacts the Gross Margins of the P&L and can be a question of survival for the company.
+The right strategic sourcing leads to the right buying decisions, which directly impacts the gross margins of the P&L and can be a question of survival.
+Companies also leverage competitive pricing strategies to reduce expenses and improve overall supply chain performance.
 Hence, companies that buy right sustain better for longer in uncertain times.

 This article explains proactive supplier management and how it helps manufacturers manage cost pressures during inflation.
 We’ll discuss key strategies, real-world examples, and innovative ways to work with suppliers to create win-win situations.
 But first, let’s understand what proactive supplier management is.